POP303U/keyboard-circuits/README.md

 Archive for arduino/pico-based keyboards

 **WARNING!**
-These circuits have to be to be correctly configured with QMK or these won't work!
+The arduino-based board use 'secret pins' that have to be used in order for all switches to work, these circuits have to be to be correctly configured with QMK or these won't work!